Skip to content

 For instance, if you want to join the Association of Plumbing and Heating Contractors, you need to have at least £2 million in public liability cover.
 Belonging to the relevant trade association is an important way of letting your clients and customers know that your business is reliable – so it pays to get insured.

-Public liability insurance covers you against any claims made my members of the public against your business, which can easily run into the millions.
+Public liability insurance covers you against any claims made by members of the public against your business, which can easily run into the millions.
 No matter how hard you try to minimise risk, accidents can always happen – so if your business involves any kind of contact with other people, public liability is worth considering.

 What could a public liability policy help with?

 No matter what kind of business you run, it’s likely that there are some possible situations where public liability could help.
-Here are just a few examples:
+Here are a few examples:

-• If you have an office where you might meet clients the same risks could apply – and it works the other way too.
-If you meet clients at their own business premises, there’s still the risk of causing damage – it only takes one spilled cup of coffee to ruin a new computer
+If you have an office where you might meet clients the same risks could apply – and it works the other way too.
+If you meet clients at their own business premises, there’s still the risk of causing damage – it only takes one spilt cup of coffee to ruin a new computer

 What types of businesses need public liability?

 Public liability insurance can help just about any kind of business – if your work involves physically interacting with other people, it’s worth getting insured.
-Here are just a few of the types of business that find public liability helpful:
+Here are just a few of the types of businesses that find public liability helpful:

 Do I need public liability insurance as a sole trader?

-Even if you have a small business, you still might need public liability insurance – and for an uninsured sole trader, the costs could be crippling if a member of the public chooses to sue.
-That’s why it’s important for sole traders to get the right level of protection if you have any contact with the public, including customers and clients.
+That’s why it’s important for sole traders or self-employed workers to get the right level of protection if you have any contact with the public, including customers and clients.
 Sole traders with smaller turnovers can usually get a much cheaper deal on public liability insurance than big firms too.

 Do I need public liability insurance if I work from home?